For those who refuse wasabi out of a tube

 One always has wasabi with cold soba.
-The meal show below, as reported to me by my dining companion, was “the most enjoyable soba I have had to date.”
+The meal shown below, as reported to me by my dining companion, was “the most enjoyable soba I have had to date.”
 I must say, it was an attractive presentation, and the prominent wasabi on the tray adds a lot of flair to the meal.

 When on the Izu Peninsula, that freshly grated wasabi can be used on a lot of foods.

 It goes particularly well with soft cream.
 Yes, that is really freshly grated wasabi.
 Like I said, a milder taste.

 The previous day I’d had wasabi gelato.
 That was also quite good.
 Pickled wasabi greens.
 Superb.
 Fibrous.
 And the flavor would be enhanced, and was enhanced, with a bit more freshly grated wasabi.